 Exploration of Cobrasco is expected to commence in 2014 with a focused program of geological mapping, geochemical sampling and ground-based geophysical surveys.
 This work will assist in drill targeting within the large historic geochemical anomaly on the property.
-An application for a drilling permit is expected to follow this program, with approval anticipated by year-end.
+Drill permitting is now underway and approval is anticipated by the second half of 2014.

-Comita Porphyry Copper Gold Project, Colombia
+Comita Porphyry Copper Project, Colombia

-The Comita Porphyry Copper Gold Project ("Comita") is located directly adjacent to Rugby's Cobrasco concession.
+The Comita Porphyry Copper Project ("Comita") is located directly adjacent to Rugby's Cobrasco concession.